 If these symptoms persist or worsen, it is recommended to see a doctor or pharmacist to adjust or discontinue treatment.

-Although rare, some minoxidil users may experience more serious side effects, which depending on their severity, require immediate medical attention.
+Although rare, some minoxidil users may experience more serious side effects, which, depending on their severity, require immediate medical attention.

 -

 Tachycardia : An increased heart rate may occur in some users due to the vasodilatory effect of minoxidil.
-This may be a sign that the medication is affecting more than just the scalp and is penetrating too deeply into the body.
+This may be a sign that the medication is affecting more than just the scalp and penetrating too deeply into the body.

 -

 Chest pain : Chest pain is a serious side effect that requires immediate medical attention.
-This may indicate that the medication has affected the heart, especially if the person has a history of heart problems.
+It may indicate that the medication has affected the heart, especially if the person has a history of heart problems.

-Massaging the scalp : Regular massage can stimulate blood circulation and strengthen hair follicles, while reducing stress levels, which are sometimes linked to hair loss.
+Scalp massage : Regular massage can stimulate blood circulation and strengthen hair follicles, while reducing stress levels, which are sometimes linked to hair loss.

 These natural solutions, although less aggressive, can be effective in the long term and reduce the risk of adverse effects.